 For analysis or simulation purposes, it is important to know the model of the underlying system and the type of stochastic process that it describes.
-On the other hand, for action execution purposes, the actual complete model of $\mathbf{G}$ does not need to be known.
-Both the controller and supervisor act based on the events that the environment generates, without a direct access to its state.
+On the other hand, for action execution purposes, the actual complete model of G does not need to be known.
+The controller and supervisor act based on the events that the environment generates, without a direct access to its state.